JackBTochner/roguelite/README.md

 ## Platforms

-The game will be built for PC to be played on mouse and keyboard, however the controls are designed to easily map and copy onto a controller for players who prefer a hand held experience.
-Various succesful rouguelikes have been released and made available on PC and the Nintendo Switch.
-These include The Binding of Isaac, Hades, Risk of Rain 2, Enter The Gungeon.
+The game will be built for PC to be played on mouse and keyboard, however the controls are designed to easily map and copy onto a controller for players who prefer a hand held experience.\
+Various successful roguelikes have been released and made available on PC and the Nintendo Switch.
+These include The Binding of Isaac, Hades, Risk of Rain 2, Enter The Gungeon.\
 The controls in the game will be programmed onto mouse and keyboard giving players easy and comfortable ergonomic access to use all available abilities without straining their hands.

 In a research report done by DFC Intelligence, it is found that approximately 48% of all gaming happens on PC.
 Releasing this game on PC gives access to a wider player base.

 ## Machinery